 - Construct a non-habitable building such as a private garage, carport, shed or the like.

-- Small commercial building – being a one or two storey building with a floor space of less than 500m2 that is not a detached house, Class 10 building or farm building.
+- Construct or make additions and alterations to small commercial building – being a one or two storey building with a floor space of less than 500m2 that is not a detached house, Class 10 building or farm building.